F&M Works in Lancaster

 - 2.7 GPA or higher.

-- International students must arrange an Internship-for-Credit (IFC) per semester to receive the required authorization for Curricular Practical Training (CPT).
+- International students: must arrange an Internship-for-Credit (IFC) per semester to receive the required authorization for Curricular Practical Training (CPT).
+You must have your major declared.

 - Can not be on academic or disciplinary probation.